 Tell Congress: Fix the Medicare Secondary Payer System

 When a Medicare beneficiary is injured and another entity is required to pay for their health care expenses — such as in a tort case, workers compensation claim, or auto insurance payment — Congress has long recognized that Medicare’s responsibility to pay is “secondary.”
 This well-established Medicare Secondary Payer (MSP) policy is designed to ensure that the Medicare program does not waste taxpayer dollars by reimbursing healthcare expenses for which another entity is legally responsible.
-A similar policy exists in Medicaid called Third Party Liability (or TPL).
-Today, however, the process by which CMS recaptures payment for claims from Medicare Advantage (MA) Plans, Part D Plans, or Medicaid is broken.
-The result of this breakdown is that settling parties have no way to find out which MA Plan, Part D Plan, or Medicaid program the beneficiary is in, and therefore, cannot coordinate benefits or repay what is owed.
+Today, however, the process by which CMS recaptures payment for claims from Medicare Advantage (MA) Plans and Part D Plans is broken.
+The result of this breakdown is that settling parties have no way to find out which MA Plan or Part D Plan the beneficiary is in, and therefore, cannot coordinate benefits or repay what is owed.